 Not only does he take advantage of Brazil's abundant mining opportunities, but Mr. Jabbours' philosophy and commitment to the environment extends far beyond the governmental requirements of the concessions he chooses to deal with.
-His personal commitment to replace vegetation by threefold makes the word "green" anything but a taboo or trend; it is a philosophy and passion in which preserves the geography of where he mines.
+His personal commitment to work with companies that replace vegetation by threefold makes the word "green" anything but a taboo or trend; it is a philosophy and passion in which preserves the geography of where the diamonds are mined.
 Community donations to local neighborhoods and schools are just some of the other various commitments to his credit.
 Mr. Ryan Jabbour truly believes in the philosophy of: "An open hand is able to give and receive.
 Part of what is gained from the land must be shared with the people who inhabit it."

-After over a decade of mining, a disconnect became evident between the relationships built with clients in his jewelry stores and the typical route a colored diamond goes through in the mining world.
+After over a decade of mining knowledge, a disconnect became evident between the relationships built with clients in his jewelry stores and the typical route a colored diamond goes through in the mining world.
 Mr. Jabbour began realizing that selling his fancy colored rough diamonds to wholesalers was no longer a viable option, because the relationships he yearned to establish with his clients was not available; wholesalers, diamond cutters, brokers, and the like stood between him and who he wanted to do business with: the client.

-In response to this understanding, Secured Solutions INC was opened in 2014 with the goal of skipping middle men and directly reaching those serious about attaining tangible and secure assets.
-Mr. Jabbour relies on the assistance of those savvy with not only fancy colored diamonds, but human relationships, which is why he sought out a partnership with Mr. Lawrence H. Trailer, Vice President of Research & Development and Chief Advisor for Secured Solutions INC.
+In response to this understanding, Secured Solutions INC was opened with the goal of skipping middle men and directly reaching those serious about attaining tangible and secure assets.
+Mr. Jabbour relies on the assistance of those savvy with not only fancy colored diamonds, but human relationships.

 "…The market for fancy color diamonds is truly an arena in which collectors do battle to possess these ultimately rare and spectacular objects ... the number of these stones available at any one time is so small, that statistics cannot be applied, and the price of every stone is as unique as the object in question …"